hayk111/showsourcing/README.md

 ## File Structure & guidelines

 The application is divided in modules.
-In the module directory there is 4 sub directories: app-root, features, shared and entity.
+In the module directory there is 4 sub directories: app-root, features, shared.
 The shared modules are modules that are used by the entirety of the app.
-The feature modules are module that are self-contained and deal with only one page / popup / small feature of the app.
+The feature modules are module that are self-contained and deal with only one feature of the app.
 App root is the root of the application.
-Entity directory contains a special module for entities that are loaded at the start of the application (mainly).

 In each module the division of the file structure is with those folders (each one being optional).